kherge-archive/lib-observer/README.md

 -------

 This library provides an implementation of the [observer pattern][].
-You can use it to create other libraries such as event managers, state machines, and even MVC frameworks.
+You can use it to create other libraries such as event managers, state machines, MVC frameworks, and even provide a plugin system for application.

 Usage
 -----